fkirc/attranslate/README.md

 ## Optionally Overwrite Outdated Translations

 `attranslate` is capable of detecting outdated translations.
-Normally, overwriting outdated translations helps to ensure the freshness of translations.
+Overwriting outdated translations helps to ensure the freshness of translations.
 However, in hectic project environments, it might be easier to leave outdated translations as-is.
 Therefore, `attranslate` leaves outdated translations as-is unless you explicitly configure it to overwrite them.